Johnson says sorry for partygate as critics prep censure bid

 “I withdraw the word ‘liar,’ Mr. Speaker,” Turner said.
 “But the electorate will already have decided.”

-Labour is trying to get lawmakers to censure Johnson over the “partygate” scandal.
-Speaker Hoyle said he would allow Labour to hold a Commons debate and vote on whether Johnson should be investigated for allegedly misleading Parliament.
+Labour has not given up on trying to get lawmakers to censure Johnson over the “partygate” scandal.
+Speaker Hoyle said he would allow Labour to hold a Commons debate and vote Thursday on whether Johnson should be investigated for allegedly misleading Parliament.
 Ministers found to have done that knowingly are generally expected to resign.

 Johnson insisted Tuesday that he was contrite, but argued it would be wrong to change leaders while Britain faces crises including the war in Ukraine and a cost-of-living squeeze driven by surging energy and goods prices.

-But Johnson has hung on, partly because Russia’s invasion of Ukraine distracted public and political attention.
+But Johnson has hung on, partly because Russia’s invasion of Ukraine has seized public and political attention.

 Johnson’s international image, battered by Britain’s messy exit from the European Union under his leadership, has been revived by his firm military, political and moral support for Ukraine.
 Johnson traveled to Kyiv earlier this month to meet with President Volodymyr Zelenskyy.

-Johnson could still face more fines.
-Police are still investigating several other parties in government buildings that Johnson is alleged to have attended.
-London’s Metropolitan Police force is investigating a dozen events, including “bring your own booze” office parties and “wine time Fridays,” organized by Johnson’s staff.
+Johnson’s troubles are not over and he could still face more fines.
+London’s Metropolitan Police force is investigating a dozen events, including “bring your own booze” office parties and “wine time Fridays,” and Johnson is reported to have attended several of them.
 So far at least 50 tickets have been handed out, including those to Johnson, his wife Carrie and Treasury chief Rishi Sunak.

 If Johnson is sanctioned again, calls for a no-confidence vote could grow among Conservatives.
 For now, many are biding their time, and looking to see whether public anger translates into losses for the party at local elections across the country on May 5.